-Logistics revenue increased \$131 million to \$137 million for the year ended December 31, 2019, as compared to \$6 million for the year ended December 31, 2018.
-This increase was due to a full year of revenue and growth associated with widespread merchant adoption of our logistics platform in 2019, after launching our logistics platform in July 2018.
+Logistics revenue increased \$131 million, to \$137 million for the year ended December 31, 2019, as compared to \$6 million for the year ended December 31, 2018.
+This growth was the result of a full year of revenue and growth associated with widespread merchant adoption of our logistics platform in 2019, after launching our logistics platform in July 2018.